 That being said, several voices in India oppose the acquisition of a strategic bomber.
 EurAsian Times reached out to Air Marshal PK Barbora (retd) for some perspective.

-Of course, the strategic bombers are a good show of force, but we already have very long-range missiles to hit targets deep inside hostile neighbors.
+Of course, strategic bombers are a good show of force, but we already have very long-range missiles that can hit targets deep inside hostile neighbors.
 With the crunch in finances, we need force multipliers, and in my opinion, these strategic bombers are not what we might need.”

 Due to their size, bombers have a broad radar cross-section (RCS), making them susceptible to airborne and ground-based air defense (AD) weaponry.
 Additionally, they are expensive to buy and keep up.
 Although they have longer-range capabilities, they must be flown from deep airfields.
 They may undoubtedly transport electronic warfare gear to aid in deep penetration efforts.